 Named after the French sculptor, the Bartholdi Hotel opened on the corner of 23rd Street and Broadway in 1885, during the same year that the statue arrived.
 Overlooking Madison Square Park, the staid-looking Bartholdi Hotel hosted three illegal, no-limit poker games during most hours of the day.
 The illicit stream of cash was shared democratically, police headquarters receiving three unmarked envelopes from the Bartholdi each morning.
 This à la carte dinner menu from 1897 has a small illustration of its namesake in the upper corner.

-The management of the Manhattan Hotel on 42nd Street at Madison Avenue expressed their ideals of freedom by inviting Dr. Booker T. Washington to stay at their hotel whenever he was in town.
-It was perhaps the only fine hotel in the city to extend a standing invitation to the prominent African-American educator.
-Printed on card stock lithographed in Paris, this 1899 menu features an array of American cultural images.
-In this design, a cigar store Indian takes center stage, the statue being relegated to the background.
+Expressed their personal ideals of freedom, the management of the Manhattan Hotel on 42nd Street invited Dr. Booker T. Washington to stay at their hotel whenever he was in New York.
+In fact, it was the only fine hotel in the city to extend a standing invitation to the prominent African-American educator.
+Printed on card stock lithographed in Paris, this 1899 menu features an array of American cultural images, such as the cigar store Indian the takes center stage, relegating the statue to the background.

-Celebrating Independence Day in 1914, the menu below also includes the American flag, the nation’s greatest iconic image.
-Dated only a month before the outbreak of the World War I, the German liner S. S. Imperator, the largest passenger ship in the world, remained trapped in port during the war.
-The 52,000-ton liner was later used to bring back American troops, before being handed over to Britain as part of the war reparations.
+Celebrating Independence Day in 1914, the menu below is dated only a month before the outbreak of the World War I. As a result, the German liner Imperator, the largest passenger ship in the world, became trapped in New York for the duration of the war.
+Afterward, the 52,000-ton liner was used to bring back American troops, before being handed over to Britain as part of war reparations.
 Rechristened R. M. S. Berengaria, she sailed as the Cunard Line’s flagship during the final decade of her career.